 One will have to climb 10000 steps to reach the final summit.
-Trek to Girnar Hill starts from Girnar Taleti, which is about 6 km from Junagadh Junction.
+Trek to Girnar Hill starts from Girnar Talati, which is about 6 km from Junagadh Junction.
 While ascending the stone path that connects the temples along the 5 summits, one will pass temples of many different sects of Hinduism.
-The Bhavnath temple dedicated to Lord Shiva is the first one that can come across while ascending Girnar Hill.
+Among the must-visit sightseeing places in Junagadh, the Bhavnath temple dedicated to Lord Shiva is the first one that can come across while ascending Girnar Hill.
 The temple is famous for Bhavnath Fair when the 'naked sadhus' come to celebrate Shivaratri here.

 Further 2000 steps up, the temple of Amba Mata is visited by Hindus, Jains, and newlyweds seeking blessings for a happy marriage.
 These last 2000 steps are intimidating but well worth the trip for the spectacular panoramic views from the summit.
 Beyond here there's quite a lot of down as well as up to reach the other four peaks and further temples of Gorakhnath, and Guru Dattatreya.
 Locals say that Paduka of Guru 'Dattatreya' is resting on the uppermost tonk of the Girnar.
 Atop the final outcrop is the temple of Kalika, where the Aghora ascetics smear themselves with funeral ashes.
 The view from the mountain was amazing.